examplr/examplr-terraform/README.md

    - this repo: https://github.com/examplr/examplr-terraform
    - a simple "Hello World" app: https://github.com/examplr/examplr-app-helloworld
 - a Terraform Cloud account
+- Optionally a VPN services such as Perimeter81 so you can access your private subnets (dbs etc.)

 ### AWS Accounts
 - exampr          - master biller account